-In the 20th century, major research went into discovery of a therapeutic class with the primary purpose of interfering with the RNA expression linked to disease causing proteins, nowadays classified as oligonucleotides.
-These short, single-stranded DNA or RNA molecules have various applications in biopharmaceutical and biotechnology industries including, genetic testing, basic research, forensic analysis and other analytical procedures.
-Till date, 14 oligonucleotide-based therapies have been approved.
+In the 20th century, major research went into discovery of a therapeutic class with the primary purpose of interfering with the RNA expression linked to disease causing proteins, nowadays classified as Oligonucleotide therapeutics.
+These short, single-stranded DNA or RNA molecules, which are the product of DNA manufacturing services, have various applications in biopharmaceutical and biotechnology industries including, genetic testing, basic research, forensic analysis and other analytical procedures.
+Till date, 14 oligonucleotide therapeutics have been approved.
 Notable examples of recently approved therapies include (in reverse chronological order of year of approval) AMONDYS 45 (2021), Oxlumo™ (2020) and Viltepso™ (2020).
 Post the onset of the COVID-19 pandemic, a significant surge in the demand for oligonucleotide-based testing kits has been observed.
-As a result, contract service providers are expanding their existing capacities and capabilities, that is likely to result in lucrative opportunities for their services, in the foreseen future.
+As a result, contract service providers engaged in the oligonucleotide therapeutics market are expanding their existing capacities and capabilities, that is likely to result in lucrative opportunities for their services, in the foreseen future.

-Of the total global oligonucleotide synthesis capacity, around 87% of the capacity is being installed in large companies owing to multiple facilities across several locations.
+Of the total global DNA manufacturing capacity, around 87% of the capacity is being installed in large companies owing to multiple facilities across several locations.
 Further, majority of the capacity is dedicated for commercial operations, followed by preclinical / clinical operations.
-It is worth highlighting that major share of the global oligonucleotide manufacturing capacity is installed in North America, primarily in the US.
+It is worth highlighting that major share of the global DNA manufacturing capacity is installed in North America, primarily in the US.
 Companies based in Asia-Pacific are increasingly undertaking initiatives in order to expand their manufacturing capacities.

 Evolving Demand for Oligonucleotide-based Therapies

 The global manufacturing demand for oligonucleotide-based therapies is expected to grow at an annual growth rate of 10.5% by 2031.
 Antisense oligonucleotides are likely to capture the highest share of the overall commercial demand.
 Moreover, by 2031, majority of the commercial demand is anticipated to be generated by oligonucleotides intended for neuromuscular disorders.
 From secondary research, it has been inferred that during the forecast period, the current supply is sufficient to cater to the demand, and the trend is unlikely to differ in the future.
-Nevertheless, stakeholders are rapidly installing additional capacities to ensure a consistent supply of oligonucleotides.
+Nevertheless, stakeholders are rapidly installing additional capacities to ensure a stronghold in the DNA synthesis market.